xperseguers/t3ext-image_autoresize/Documentation/ChangeLog/Index.rst

 Version  Changes
 =======  ======================================================
 2.4.x    * Early compatibility with TYPO3 v13
-2.3.x    * Configuration stored along with the site definitions
+         * Better respect of privacy by respecting whether or not to automatically extracting metadata prior to the resizing process 2.3.x    * Configuration stored along with the site definitions
          * Scheduler task rewritten as a Symfony command 2.2.x    * Compatibility with TYPO3 10 LTS - 12 LTS